-Citizens held a protest against the government outside the Taj Mahal Hotel on Sunday.
+Citizens held a protest against the government outside the Taj Mahal Hotel Sunday.

-Newspaper headlines underlined the frustration felt by many Indians, with one saying, ""Our Politicians Fiddle as Innocents Die."
-During the protest outside the Taj Mahal Hotel, some demonstrators even carried placards saying they wished the politicians had been killed in the attacks.
+Newspaper headlines underlined the frustration felt by many Indians, with one reading "Our Politicians Fiddle as Innocents Die."
+During the protest outside the Taj Mahal Hotel, some demonstrators carried placards saying they wished the politicians had been killed in the attacks.

-Public anger was also fuelled by reports that the Indian government had received warnings earlier this month of an impending terrorist attack in Mumbai, including information from U.S. intelligence sources.
+Public anger was also fueled by reports that the Indian government had received warnings earlier this month of an impending terrorist attack on Mumbai, including information from U.S. intelligence sources.

-Even before the claim, anger over the coordinated terrorist attacks was exacerbating tensions between the two nations, both nuclear-armed states, as investigators try piece together how so few attackers could have wreaked so much carnage in India's largest city.
+Even before the claim, anger over the coordinated terrorist attacks was exacerbating tensions between the two nations, both nuclear-armed states, as investigators tried to piece together how so few attackers could have wreaked so much carnage in India's largest city.